jaypatrikar/jaypatrikar.github.io/_pages/about.md

 Previously, I have completed my Master of Science in Robotics (MSR) at Carnegie Mellon University (CMU).
 Before CMU, I completed my Masters and Bachelor of Technology in Engineering from the [Department of Aerospace Engineering](https://www.iitk.ac.in/aero/) at the Indian Institute of Technology Kanpur where I was advised by [Dr Mangal Kothari](https://www.iitk.ac.in/aero/mangal/) in the [Intelligent Guidance and Control Laboratory](https://www.iitk.ac.in/aero/mangal/).

 I am passionate about aviation.
 I currently hold a FAA Part 107 Remote Pilot License and a FAA Part 61 Student Pilot License.
+I am also the President of [The Flying Club](https://www.cmuflyingclub.org/), a CMU community organization for promoting general aviation.